microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

 ### 3. Verify data movement

 The Azure Container App runs automatically.
 You'll notice the progress of the Azure Container App in the Azure portal.
 The time taken to write the data to the storage account depends on the amount of metadata in the DICOM server.
 After the Azure Container App execution is completed, you should have Parquet files in the Storage Account.
 Browse to the _results_ folder inside the container.
-You should see a folder corresponding to Dicom resource.
+You should see a folder corresponding to DICOM metadata.

 ![blob result](./assets/ExportedDicomData.png)